Default asset configuration

 What is a default asset?

 An asset is a calendar, task list, project, or contact group connected to your automation.
-When you sync multiple assets (e.g., "Work" and "Personal" calendars), new Notion pages need a destination.
+When you sync several of them (e.g., "Work" and "Personal" calendars), new Notion pages need a destination.

-The default asset is the one that receives new items when no explicit destination is set.
+The default is the asset that receives new items when no explicit destination is set.

 When does the default asset apply?

-The default asset is used when a new Notion page:
+The default is used when a new Notion page:

 - Has no asset field mapped (e.g., no "Calendar" Select property)